hellinger04/monadic/docs/project-proposal.md

 ## Proof of Concept

 - A GitHub repo titled "Learning Monads in an Example" already exists: https://github.com/DiegoVicen/monadic-gcd.
 However, it only has one example, and it's more of a demo than a serious teaching tool.
+It's also not interactive, despite the fact that it contains Haskell code snippets.

 # Difficulty